 The Maxus-badged model is available with alloy wheels in 17- to 21-inch sizes.
 The cabin is massive, thanks to the huge body which of segment-leading size in all aspects except the width (Mahindra Alturas G4 - 1,960 mm).
 The length, width and height are measured at 5,005 mm, 1,932 mm and 1,875 mm respectively.
 The wheelbase spans a length of 2,950 mm, and there are seats for seven occupants.

-The D90 comes with a long list of premium features internationally, including Adaptive LED headlights, 12.3-inch touchscreen infotainment system, panoramic sunroof, 12-speaker sound system, three-zone climate control, six airbags, 8-inch driver information display, 360-degree view camera and 8-way power driver’s seat with 4-way lumbar support and massage, heating ventilation and memory (2 positions) functions.
+The D90 comes with a long list of premium features internationally, including Adaptive LED headlights, 12.3-inch touchscreen infotainment system, panoramic sunroof, 12-speaker sound system, three-zone climate control, six airbags, 8-inch driver information display, 360-degree view camera and 8-way power driver’s seat with 4-way lumbar support.
 Expect these features to be offered in the Indian market too.

 Currently, the D90 is available with only a 2.0-litre turbocharged petrol engine which delivers close to 165 kW (225 PS) and 360 Nm.
 A 2.0-litre turbocharged diesel engine producing 130 kW (177 PS) and 400 Nm of torque is on its way, and expect that to be the popular choice, if not the only unit on offer, in India.
 This is the same engine which that powers the Maxus V90.

 The MG-badged Maxus D90 will reportedly be launched in India by Diwali next year.
 Expect it to cost in the range of INR 30-35 lakh (ex-showroom).